 Students in the Childhood and Adolescence Education programs take 27 credits in studies directly related to teaching students in grades 1-6 or 7-12, as per New York State certification requirements, and 6 credits in supervised student teaching/integrative seminar.
-Knowledge and skills gained from course work and student teaching lead to eligibility for certification as a teacher of Childhood/Adolescence Education in the content area (Math, Social Studies, Sciences, English or World Languages).
-Students must meet State Education Department pre-requisite requirements in liberal arts and content.
+Know-ledge and skills gained from course work and student teaching lead to eligibility for certification as a teacher of Child-hood/Adolescence Education in the content area (Math, Social Studies, Sciences, Eng-lish or World Languages).
+Students must meet State Education Department content area requirements in their certification areas.

 Students in the Dual Childhood Education/Students with Disabilities program take 39 credits in academic studies directly related to teaching students in general and special education settings, as per New York State certification requirements, and 6 credits of supervised student teaching/integrative seminar.
 Knowledge and skills gained from course work and student teaching lead to eligibility for dual certification as a teacher of Childhood Education and Students with Disabilities or Adolescence Educator/Students with Disabilities Generalist - Grade 7-12 with content area (Math, Social Studies, Science, English or World Language specialization).
-Students must meet State Education Department pre-requisite requirements in liberal arts and content.
+Students must meet State Education Department pre-requisite requirements in their respective content areas.